DoktorSAS/bank-fix/README.md

 - [*IW4M Admin*](https://github.com/RaidMax/IW4M-Admin/releases): To have the bank running on a server you must have IW4M

 ### How does this work?
 Everything in the script is done easy to understand it better.
 This script uses IW4MAdmin to store bank information related to a specific user using DVARs.
 When a player enters the game, IW4MAdmin takes the bank data stored in a database and sends it to the GSC code that will set the value of the player's bank contents in the game.
-When the player leavse the game, the GSC sends a message to the log file, which IW4MAdmin reads, and stores the player's bank information to a database.
+When the player leaves the game, the GSC prints a message to the log file, which IW4MAdmin reads, and stores the player's bank information to a database.

 ### How to use it?
 To implement these features takes two minutes, just follow this guide carefully and you will understand how to implement the bank on your servers.